 If you are losing a lot of customers to competitors with cheaper prices, then you might have a bigger problem than your price point.

 What should you do instead?

 - Use influencers.
-Offer your product for review to a well-known person in your industry to so they can put you ahead of your competitors, or you can also use micro-influencers to drive increased awareness of your product.
+Offer your product for review to a well-known person in your industry so they can put you ahead of your competitors, or you can also use micro-influencers to drive increased awareness of your product.
 With the changes to major influencer platforms like Instagram, you need to be increasingly careful who you approach with influencer offers and make sure that their audience is your audience, too — but get it right and you could see very fast results.

 - Bundle products together.
 By offering key products together you can sell more than what shoppers were originally looking for, and they usually save money either on shipping or on the products themselves.

-You should have ample inventory to make sure items don’t go out of stock, and while BigCommerce has the functionality to ensure that out-of-stock items are removed immediately if something does become unavailable, then responding to customers in the right way can make or break a sale.
+You should have ample inventory to make sure items don’t go out of stock.
+While BigCommerce has the functionality to ensure that out-of-stock items are removed immediately if something does become unavailable, then responding to customers in the right way can make or break a sale.

 “With InStockAlerts, I was able to send a customized email to people who wanted alerts when a product was back in stock.
 I’d say:

 ‘Hey, hurry up, it’s back in stock!
 You need to order it before the other lady does.’

 I was able to add my personality into those automated messages and it’s that personality that really attracts and retains my customers.”